cepthomas/Nebulator/DocFiles/Internals.md

 - `Script.csproj` is compiled separately into an assembly so it can be linked with the user script.
 - Main UI and non user script stuff is all in the `App` project.
 - Channels and Controllers follow the midi model.
-Devices represent ports (and corresponding physical dvices.)
+- IOutputDevices represent ports (and corresponding physical dvices.)
-- You can have up to 16 Channels attached to each IOutputDevice.
+- You can have up to 16 Channels per each IOutputDevice.

 ## Midi Controllers

-Nebulator adds a couple of hidden controller values for internal use.
+Nebulator adds a couple of (unused) controller values for internal use.

 Controller          | Number |
 ----------          | ------ |